Sent by Kate Heather

-Based in Jumeirah
+Based In Jumeirah

 Whether you are looking for a thrill-seeking, adrenaline-fueled adventure of a lifetime, trekking a live volcano to see the sunrise or sunset, a relaxing and indulgent luxury retreat in the midst of white sandy beaches, or even a historic city break immersing yourself in iconic streets and hipster venues, let me take you there.